Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

     7cd1e645b3a9: tuleap_ldap_1 — enalean/ldap:latest 389/tcp, 636/tcp
     9d026f381fbf: tuleap_db_1 — mysql:5.5 3306/tcp

-* ``make less-docker``: This command compiles all less files into css.
-You must execute this command for the first run and everytime you change a .less file.
+* ``make sass-docker``: This command compiles all SCSS files into CSS.
+You must execute this command for the first run and everytime you change a .scss file.

 ..
 NOTE:: Docker images are read-only, and every modification to the OS will be